MTN Gladiators

+Format

 The show pitted contestants in a variety of physical events against the 'Gladiators', who would attempt to prevent them from achieving maximum points on a variety of games.
 After this, the two contenders would race each other on the Eliminator, an assault course containing climbing, balancing, and cargo nets.
 The contender with the most points received a half second head start for every 1 point they were in front by.